NathanVaughn/msfs-mod-manager/scripts/README.md

 # flap_lift_fix.py

+***!!!!
+UPDATE***

+Don't use this script anymore.
+A hotfix has been released: [https://forums.flightsimulator.com/t/hotfix-flight-dynamics-bug/372996](https://forums.flightsimulator.com/t/hotfix-flight-dynamics-bug/372996)

 This script will help you fix the [flight dynamics bug](https://forums.flightsimulator.com/t/flight-dynamics-bug-details/368499) introduced in World Update 3, which Asobo decided not to fix immediately.